How to navigate Windows using a keyboard

 In some cases you may have to press tab several times before getting to the desktop icons.
 Once one of the desktop icons has been selected, you can move to other icons by using your arrow keys.

-Once the icon on the desktop you wish to run is selected, press the Enter key to open that program.
+Once the icon on the desktop you want to run is selected, press the Enter key to open that program.

 Closing a window

-If you have a window open that you wish to close using the keyboard, press CTRL and F4 on the keyboard at the same time to close the current open program or window.
+If you have a window open that you want to close using the keyboard, press CTRL and F4 on the keyboard at the same time to close the current open program or window.

 In addition to the above recommendation to closing a window, you can also press the ALT and the spacebar key at the same time, arrow down to the close option from the menu that opens in the top left portion of the window and press Enter.